XpiritCommunityEvents/HOL/README.md

-# GitHub Code To Cloud Workshop hands-on labs repository
+# GitHub Code To Cloud Workshop hands-on labs

 Here you can find the hands-on lab instructions for the GitHub Code To Cloud Workshop.